seangoodvibes/DelugeDocs/docs/contributing/contributing-to-the-docs.md

     ![An image of the Edit button at the top of a GitHub page](../images/github-commit-button.jpg "GitHub Commit button")

-## For major contributors
+## Contributing through a local development environment

-If you want to make more substantial contributions, we recommend that you clone the repository to your local computer, make changes, then submit your changes back to the respository.
+If you want to make more substantial contributions, you can clone the repository to your local computer, make changes, then submit your changes back to the respository.
 This allows you to write in the code editor of your choice, work with multiple files, and preview the results.

 ### Setting up a development environment